Consolidating SAP Licenses Across Multiple Systems Globally

 Key challenges in such landscapes include:

-• Cross-Module Usage: In SAP, a single-user license can cover access to multiple modules (as long as the person is licensed at the highest level of use).
+- Cross-Module Usage: In SAP, a single-user license can cover access to multiple modules (as long as the person is licensed at the highest level of use).
 However, if SAP modules (ERP, BW, CRM, etc.) run on different servers without unified user management, there’s a risk of counting module access separately.
 For example, an HR employee using SAP HCM (in ECC) and SAP BW for reporting might be allocated two licenses if the systems aren’t reconciled.
-Similarly, engine metrics (like SAP ERP operational metrics and a separate CRM engine) might overlap or double-count if the same business data is processed in two places.
+Similarly, engine metrics (such as SAP ERP operational metrics and a separate CRM engine) may overlap or double-count if the same business data is processed in two places.
 These overlaps require careful analysis to avoid paying twice for the same scope of usage.

 SAP Contracts and License Measurement for Multiple Instances